Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 - Generate only SELECT statements (INSERT, UPDATE, DELETE are prohibited)

-- Use table and column names as-is in Japanese
+- Use table and column names as they are in Japanese

 """